$217 Find Cheap Flights from Dallas to Spain

 • What is the cheapest time of day to fly to Spain?

 The cheapest time of day to fly to Spain is generally in the morning, when round-trip flights cost $875 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Spain is generally at night, which is peak travel time and where the average cost of a ticket is $1,186.
+Morning departures are around 2% cheaper than evening flights, on average.
+The most expensive time of day to fly to Spain is generally in the evening, which is peak travel time and where the average cost of a ticket is $897.

 Top tips for finding cheap flights to Spain